CORP-2/CORP-2.0/README.md

 Corp 2.0 aims to simplify and modernize bureaucracy in medium and large companies.

-Corp 2.0 strives to fix the broken aspects of Corp 1.0 while allowing the parts that work well to remain.
+Corp 2.0 strives to fix the broken aspects of `corp 1.0` while allowing the parts that work well to remain.
 For example, the idea is not to eliminate hierarchy, but rather to simplify it.
 The `single point of contact` works well dealing with external entities such as government(s), investors, customers etc. so there need not be drastic changes to the external face of the company.

 However the `single point of contact` is oftentimes a disaster for internal communication and decision making. `Corp 2.0` tries to reduce `single point of contacts` and increases visibility into `decision making` whether it is `single-point` or `collective.`

 # Goals

-The ultimate goal is streamlining bureaucracy.
-However, the major differentiators and principal goals of `corp 2.0` are:
+The principal goals of `corp 2.0` are:

+* Faster feedback loops
 * Continuous objective evaluation of employees
+* Gradual on-boarding, iteration
+* Backward compatibility
 * Collective management with multiple data points
-* Gradual on-boarding, iteration, and backward compatibility

 Further details about goals are provided in the [Goals](GOALS.md) page.

 ## Projects